chicio/chicio.github.io/_posts/2019-01-03-swift-package-manager-linux-macos-create-library-executable.md

 ---

-Some times ago I published [ID3TagEditor](https://github.com/chicio/ID3TagEditor), a Swift library to read and modify the ID3 tag of mp3 files (I described it ).
+A few times ago I published [ID3TagEditor](https://github.com/chicio/ID3TagEditor), a Swift library to read and modify the ID3 tag of mp3 files (I described it ).
 This library was compatible with iOS, Apple TV, watchOS and macOS.
 Then one day a user of my library **opened a new issue on the github repo** with title "Build Error" and a description of a **build error on Linux**.